cmb69/tablesorter_xh/README.md

 instance, `tablesorter_medium` will show the column in medium and large viewports, but will hide it in small viewports.

+If you also assign the CSS class `tablesorter_columns` on the table, users can select which columns are shown.

 The sorting of the rows works by case-insensitive string comparison according to the browser's locale.
 This does not work well for numeric columns, so it is possible to mark a numeric column as such by adding